nvmcr/DataScience_HandBook/Machine_Learning/README.md

 7. Repeat again from step 3 until convergence is achieved.
 Convergence occurs when the centroids no longer change significantly or when a maximum number of iterations is reached.
 8. The algorithm outputs the final K clusters, where each cluster contains a group of data points that are similar to each other in terms of distance.

-K-means is simple, fast and can handle different-shaped clusters.
+K-means is simple and fast.
 But knowing the k value beforehand is a bummer.
 Also, as it is distance based, it is affected by outliers.
-It also can't handle the varying size of clusters.
+It also can't handle the non-spherical clusters due to using the sum of squared errors for optimizing the distance.

 ## Hierarchical Clustering
 If you are annoyed with knowing the number of clusters beforehand as in k means, then you can use hierarchical clustering.
 It is called "hierarchical" because it creates a hierarchy or tree-like structure of clusters.
 In this approach, the data points are progressively grouped together based on their similarity, starting from individual points and gradually forming larger clusters.